-“We strive to help each of our clients restore independence,
+“We help each of our clients restore independence,

 Since 1987, Powers & Santola, LLP., has been driven by the expectation of excellence in all that it does on behalf of its clients.
-We are always motivated by a genuine desire to make a difference in their lives, and to obtain full and fair monetary compensation for their injuries.
+We are always motivated by a genuine desire to make a difference in their lives and to obtain full and fair monetary compensation for their injuries.

 We firmly believe that it’s essential to meticulously prepare each case we handle as if it will go to trial.
 Insurance companies and our opponents know that we zealously advocate for every client we represent.

-full value of a case for a quick settlement.
+full value of your case for a quick settlement.

-Are you ready to move forward?
-Contact an experienced upstate New York personal injury law firm.
+Contact our experienced Upstate New York personal injury law firm.